avj2352/jotdown_rust_cli/README.md

 ## Todo list (for the todo app to be complete 😅)

-### release 1.1.0
+### release 0.1.1
-- JOTDOWN initialize DB ...
+- JOTDOWN initialize DB ...✅
-- JOTDOWN handle empty file ...
+- JOTDOWN handle empty file ...✅
-- jd                                  Print todos ✅
+- jd                                             Print todos ...✅
-- jd help                             Lists the available commands ✅
+- jd help                                        Lists the available commands ...✅
-- jd ls                               Print all pending todo items ✅
+- jd ls                                          Print all pending todo items ...✅
-- jd ls                               Handle display if no todo items present ...
+- jd ls                                          Handle display if no todo items present ...✅
-- jd ls --todos                       Print all pending todo items ✅
+- jd ls --todos                                  Print all pending todo items ...✅
-- jd ls --all                         Print completed and pending todo items ✅
+- jd ls --all                                    Print completed and pending todo items ...✅

+### release 0.1.2
-- jd ls --done                        Print completed todo items
+- jd ls --done                                   Print completed todo items ...
+- jd add Go shopping                             Create a new todo item ...
-- jd add Go shopping                  Create a new todo item
+- jd add Go shopping @annotate                   Create a new todo item with annotation ...
-- jd ls @tag                          Print todo items containing "@tag"
-- jd ls ~@tag                         Print todo items not containing "@tag"
 - jd check 1                                     Mark #1 as completed on todos
 - jd mv 1 42                                     Change the id of given todo
 - jd rm 1                                        Remove #1 item

 - jd renumber                                    Re-numbers all todos starting with 1
 - jd clear                                       Destroy all todo items
 - jd clear --done                                Destroy all completed todo items
+- jd ls @tag                                     Print todo items containing "@tag"
+- jd ls ~@tag                                    Print todo items not containing "@tag"

-### release 1.2.0
+### release 0.2.0
 - jd ls                                          Print all pending todo items with their respective tasks (if any)
 - jd add -t 1 Get out of the house               Create a new task for todo item 1
 - jd check 1.1                                   Mark task #1 as completed on todo #1

-### release 1.3.0
+### release 0.3.0
 - jd ls --reminder                               Print all reminder todos
 - jd add -g another_tag                          Create a new tag by name "another_tag" and persist
 - jd add -r Go shopping                          Create a new reminder item
 - jd undo 1                                      Revert #1 to pending
 - jd sort "@important @high"                     Sort Todos in the order of their tags as mentioned

+### release 1.0.0 🏁
+- make crate / rust project executable
+- Add installation instructions
+- Make create / rust project scalable / easy to update

 ## Data structure (jotdown-db.json)